danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Childhood
  - Rare
  - Unlocked by rescuing all the grubs and receive Grubfather's final reward
- - Increases SOUL gained from Grubsong by 125%
+ - Increases SOUL gained from Grubsong by 225%
  - Increases damage dealt by Grubberfly's Elegy by 180%

 ## Glyph of Deceit
  - Common
  - Unlocked by defeating the False Knight
- - Reduces Stagger requirement of bosses by 1
+ - Reduces Stagger requirement of bosses by 1.
+Doesn't affect Combo Stagger.

 ## Glyph of Shamanism
  - Uncommon